lateralblast/zeppelin-shiro-pam/README.md

 securityManager.realms = $pamRealm
 ```

-Have admin entry in roles section in shiro.ini, e.g.
+Have admin entry in roles section in shiro.ini, e.g.:

 ```
 [roles]
 zepadmins = *
 ```

-Make sure you include groups in roles in urls section in shiro.ini, e.g.
+Make sure you include groups in roles in urls section in shiro.ini, e.g.:

 ```
 [urls]